leechunghwan/YCSB-runner/README.md

 ### Project Status

-This project is currently under active development and is not stable nor ready for general use.
+This project is not being maintained, but pull requests are welcome.

 ## YCSB Version Support